-I have pleasure in presenting the Council's Statement of Accounts for the financial year 2017-18.
+I have pleasure in presenting the Council's Statement of Accounts for the financial year 2018-19.

 The overall financial climate continues to be difficult and is likely to remain so for a number of years.
 Local Government will continue to play its part in helping to address the national funding deficit, and each Council will be required to contribute accordingly by continuing to deliver services with fewer resources.
-Guildford Borough Council (the Council) has continued to maintain its focus on robust planning and monitoring of the budget and identification of efficiency savings for the future.
+Guildford Borough Council ("the Council") has continued to maintain its focus on robust planning and monitoring of the budget and identification of efficiency savings for the future.

-The reduction in the Council's settlement funding assessment for 2016-17 from Central Government was 20.3% (£960,000).
-This followed grant reductions of:
+The reduction in the Council's settlement funding assessment for 2018-19 from Central Government was 7.6% (£231,000).
+This followed reductions of:

-- 15.2% in 2011-12,
+- 2011-12 15.2%

-- 12.6% in 2012-13,
+- 2012-13 12.6%

-- 6.6% in 2013-14,
+- 2013-14 6.6%

-- 13% in 2014-15,
+- 2014-15 13.0%

-- 15% in 2015-16 and
+- 2015-16 15.0%

-- 20.3% in 2016-17
+- 2016-17 20.3% and

+- 2017-18 21.3%

-The budget for 2017-18 included investment in services of £1.859 million to support the delivery of the Corporate Plan, of which £904,000 non-recurring expenditure on projects was funded from reserves in order to pump prime investment in the borough.
+The budget for 2018-19 included investment in services of £1.3 million to support the delivery of the Corporate Plan, of which £973,640 non-recurring expenditure on projects was funded from reserves in order to pump prime investment in the borough.

-Given the cuts in central government funding, we identified £1.304 million savings through our business planning process in order to finance the service improvements and £2.1 million additional income. £920,000 of the additional income was due from asset acquisitions relating to the Council's Bedford Wharf redevelopment project, this proved unachievable during the year due to the purchase of the property not proceeding.
+Given the cuts in central government funding, we identified £512,000 savings through our business planning process in order to finance the service improvements and £287,000 additional income.

-The net budget requirement for the year 2017-18 was set in February 2017 at £44,201,199 an increase of £2.7 million from the Council's 2016-17 net budget requirement of £41,532,915.
+The net budget requirement for the year 2018-19 was set in February 2018 at £35,593,306 a decrease of £8.6 million from the Council's 2017-18 net budget requirement of £44,201,199.
 The net budget requirement is the amount the Council expects to spend after allowing for income from sources such as direct grants, fees, charges and rents but excludes income from revenue support grant, business rates and adjustments relating to the collection fund balance.

-The net budget figure above excludes the precept requirements of the Parish Councils, which was £1,576,106 (2016-17 precept requirements were £1,469,802 an increase of 7.2%).
+The net budget figure above excludes the precept requirements of the Parish Councils, which was £1,631,985 (2017-18 precept requirements were £1,576,106 an increase of 3.5%).

-The Borough Council's band D council tax was set at £161.82, an increase of £5 (3.19%) from 2016-17.
-The report to Council on 8 February 2017, (http://www2.guildford.gov.uk/councilmeetings/ieListDocuments.aspx?Cld=159&Mld=598&Ver=4) available on the Council's website provides further details about the Council's budget for 2017-18.
+The Borough Council's band D council tax was set at £166.82, an increase of £5 (3.1%) from 2017-18.
+The report to Council on 7 February 2018, (http://www2.guildford.gov.uk/councilmeetings/ieListDocuments.aspx?Cld=159&Mld=598&Ver=4) available on the Council's website provides further details about the Council's budget for 2018-19.

 We monitored performance against the budget closely through the year with particular attention paid to our key services (Development Control, Planning Policy, Industrial Estates, Investment Property, Leisure Management, Off Street Parking, Parks and Countryside and Refuse and Recycling), control of salaries and achievement of the efficiency savings included in the budget.
-Because of this strong financial management net expenditure at service unit level was £795,000 lower than originally budgeted, after allowing for accounting adjustments and other items that do not impact on the level of council tax.
-This is around 0.9% of the total relevant gross expenditure budgets.
+Because of this strong financial management net expenditure at service unit level was £186,000 higher than originally budgeted, after allowing for accounting adjustments and other items that do not impact on the level of council tax.
+This is around 0.36% of the total relevant gross expenditure budgets.

-The Final Accounts report will be presented to the Executive on 19 June 2018 (http://www2.guildford.gov.uk/councilmeetings/ieListDocuments.aspx?Cld=132&Mld=743&Ver=4) available on the Council's website, gives a detailed analysis of the variances in service expenditure.
+The Final Accounts report presented to the Executive on 18 June 2019 (hyperlink) is available on the Council's website, and gives a detailed analysis of the variances in service expenditure.